pixelastic/blog.pixelastic.com/_posts/2010-05-25-doing-persistent-login-the-right-way.md

 the `user_id` in a cookie.

-I'll also populate the `UserToken `table with the `user_id`, a hashed version of the token,Â  and matching the `duration `to the expires date of the cookie.
+I'll also populate the `UserToken `table with the `user_id`, a hashed version of the token,  and matching the `duration `to the expires date of the cookie.

 That way, the next time that the user comes to my website without a session I check its cookie.
 If he has a `user_id` and a token, I'll try to authenticate